sk-Prime/Pycker/README.md

 5. Monochrome colors of main color. clicking any of this four colors will send it to the center, main color view.
 6. Triad color of main color. clicking any of this four colors will send it to the center, main color view.
 7. To pick color from window press “Pick Color” button, it will activate mouse tracking, to release tracking press **left mouse button.**
 8. RGB color entry box.
 You can type your own RGB value, then press **Enter key** to activate.
 For example: insert 255, 99, 71 then press enter.
-The color view will update with that particular color known as tomato color.
-You can type **random** then press enter to get randomly generated color.
+The color view will update with that particular color known as tomato color. some other commands
+a.	random : to generate single random color
+b.	random all : to fill all color label to randomly generated color
+c.	stepsX : to change the color step’s (15) step.
+Replace X to any number

 **Left mouse click** on this entry will change Slider mode to RGB. **Right click** will copy the code to clipboard.
 9. HSL color entry. **Left mouse click** on this entry will change slider mode HSL. **Right click** will copy the code to clipboard.
 10. Hex color value entry. **Right click** to copy to clipboard.
 11. Slider mode indicator. **HSL** and **RGB** two mode exist.
+12. This button will change the base color (14) to currently selected color
+13.	end step of steps
+14. Base step, from where color will stepping begins
+15. All the steps required to travel base step to end step.
+Use stepsX (8.c) to change required steps

 The color_data.dbp was created from https://github.com/meodai/color-names
 it is a pickled dictionary, which contains {hex_code:color_name}